 The attorney might also try to show that the witness is biased or prejudiced toward a party in the case.
-Another way to undermine the witness's credibility is to show that the witness has a stake in the outcome of the case, which might influence his/her testimony.
+Another way to undermine the witness's credibility is to show that the witness has a stake in the outcome of the case, which might influence the testimony.
 The attorney can also question the witness about any felony criminal convictions or about any crimes involving dishonesty.
-Just as on direct examination, the opposing party's attorney can raise objections to the questions posed to the witness.
+Just as on direct examination, the opposing party's attorney can raise objections to the questions posed.
 The judge then rules on the objection.

 Redirect and Recross Examination

 Following cross-examination of the witness, the plaintiff's attorney has an opportunity to ask the witness follow-up questions regarding topics discussed during the cross.
 After this, the opposing attorney can conduct a final recross examination of the witness, which is limited to the subjects brought up during the redirect.